Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/overlap_xml.md

 ## Processing complications

 Overlap in XML is problematic not only during markup, but also during processing.
 Processing elements tagged with wrappers (like `<phr>` in the XML above) is easy because the XPath target is a single element.
 Processing elements delimited by milestones (like `<lb>` above) is harder.
-Try the following in the \<oXygen/\> XPath browser box.
+Try the following in the \<oXygen/\> XPath browser box, using the first version above, the one with `<lb>` milestone tags.

 ### XPath